logzio/logz-docs/_source/user-guide/accounts/drop-filters.md

   If you're restoring logs from an archive, turn off drop filters if you want them to be indexed in your Kibana account.
   When restoring,
-  always make sure logs you need won't be filtered out using drop filters.
+  always make sure that the logs you need are not filtered out using drop filters.

 #### To set up a drop filter